 Effective Chicago Divorce Mediation

-Mediation and other alternatives to litigation are often faster and more cost-effective than courtroom litigation.
+Divorce mediation and other alternatives to litigation are often faster and more cost-effective than courtroom litigation.
 Gordon & Perlut, LLC offer mediation and conflict resolution services in family law matters.
 Our attorneys also provide legal assistance and advice to clients using third-party mediators as they proceed through the process.

-Divorce alternatives: mediation, conflict resolution and collaborative law
+Divorce alternatives: mediation, conflict resolution, and collaborative law

 Mediation involves assisting clients with resolving their divorces or other family law disputes in a cooperative manner.
 When we are hired as the mediator, we do not represent either party and act as trained neutrals to assist the parties in resolving their conflict.
 Often, the individuals will have outside attorneys they can consult for advice during the negotiation and mediation process.

 When each party hires a divorce lawyer to resolve a family law dispute through negotiation without resorting to courtroom litigation, it is called collaborative law.
 In some cases, this may be appropriate.